camgunz/democomp/README.md

 ## Design

-`democomp` and the state dump format use MessagePack to ensure binary format portability and libxdiff to keep demo state dumps small.
+`democomp` and the state dump format use MessagePack to ensure binary format portability and libxdiff to keep demo state dumps small.  `democomp` will compare file sizes and SHA-256 hashes in order to detect matching demos without the in-depth comparison, greatly improving scan time (useful for automated checking).

 ## Future Plans